SRugina/teacher-dashboard-example/README.md

 # teacher-dashboard-example
-see it in action! https://srugina-teacher-dashboard-example.glitch.me/

 practice Computer Science GCSE programming task: a teacher dashboard, to be completed in 20 hours worth of coding time

-Note: frequent mention of glitch.com in comments is because the code is running there at teacher-dash.glitch.me, but this program can still be compiled from source

-Note2: using a data.json file to store dummy data for illustrative purposes, in a production environment you would use mySQL, mongoDB, or etc.
+Note: using a data.json file to store dummy data for illustrative purposes, in a production environment you would use mySQL, mongoDB, or etc.

 ## Scenario: